Published: 15 August 2016

 3.4.
 Definition of analysis stages

-Variation of with is given in Fig. 9.
-It is clear from Fig. 9 that the variation curve of the soil 1-structure interaction system has a mutation point, suggesting that the translational confining stiffness in the direction of the soil 1-structure interaction system’s foundation enters into the inelastic stage.
+Variation of x0 with λ is given in Fig. 9.
+It is clear from Fig. 9 that the variation curve of the soil 1-structure interaction system has a mutation point, suggesting that the translational confining stiffness in the x direction of the soil 1-structure interaction system’s foundation enters into the inelastic stage.
 However, the confining stiffnesses in other directions are still in elastic stage when the loads stop.
 The confining stiffnesses in each direction of the systems situated on other soils are all in elastic stage when the loads stop.

-Fig. 10 shows the variation of the first order natural frequency with for the soil-original model interaction system and the soil-correspondent simplified model interaction system.
+Fig. 10 shows the variation of the first order natural frequency with λ for the soil-original model interaction system and the soil-correspondent simplified model interaction system.
 It is clear from Fig. 10 that during the entire loading process, the variation curve of first order natural frequency of the soil-original model system matches favorably with the soil-simplified model system of the same soil type, and there are only minor differences during the yielding process of some structural lateral load-resisting members.
 Fig. 10 suggests that the parametric analysis for soil-eccentric structure interaction system using a simplified model for superstructure is both reliable and suitable for inelastic stage analysis.
 It is indicated that the reduction of the natural frequencies from elastic to inelastic is in a step-shaped manner and divides its variation process into three relatively stable stages.
 The stable variation of the natural frequencies reflects stable variation of the structural stiffness.

 Fig. 9Variation of translational displacement x0 of the foundation with λ